spoonypirate/bdo-guildquests/README.md

 # bdo-guildquests

 > updated for v452 EN/DE/FR

 These files edit the guild mission text to take the randomness out of the whole thing.
 See example1.png and example2.png for examples

 ## Installation:

-- Download Meta Injector (from https://www.undertow.club/threads/black-desert-online-modding-tools.9197/) and extract this tool to <game folder>\Paz\*.*
+- Download Meta Injector (from https://www.undertow.club/threads/black-desert-online-modding-tools.9197/) and extract the archive to *BDO_FOLDER\Paz\
 - Copy the *stringtable* folder to *BDO_FOLDER\\Paz\\files_to_patch\\*
 - Run `meta_injector.exe` and follow the screen instruction.
 - Run the game

 Uninstallation:

 - Run `meta_injector.exe` and use the  option, "*Restore Backup*"
 - (optional) Delete *BDO_FOLDER\\stringtable\\*.